The word like has a lexical meaning. But, I like to write has a grammatical meaning.

 However, never confuse the preference verbs noted above when they are used with the addition of the modal verb, would.

-Would changes the grammatical meaning to express a wish, a hope, a fear or a desire.
+The word would changes the grammatical meaning to express a wish, a hope, a fear or a desire.

 As soon as you add would, the infinitive is always used for all preference verbs.